 Q: Is this whitewater rafting?

 A: Yes.
-The Picton River has been a favourite for Hobart enthusiasts for years.
-Depending on the water level rapids are up to grade three and the forest scenery is stunning.
+The Picton River has been a favourite for Hobart enthusiasts for years, with rapids up to 2+.
+However the extent of the whitewater is varies greatly, depending on the rain and the water levels.

 Q: What do I need to bring?